A new characterization of (pre)liminary C*-algebras: Fell compactification

 where $K\subseteq X$ is compact and $U$ is open; see also \cite[3.9.2] {dixmier_algebras_1977}.
 In the Hausdorff case, this is also considered in \cite[Exercise 12.7]{kechris_classical_1995} and \cite[Chapter 5] {beer_topologies_1993}.

-It is proved in \cite[Theorem 1]{fell_hausdorff_1962} that $F\left( X\right) $ endowed with the Fell topology is a compact Hausdorff space, which is easily seen to be second countable when $X$ is countably compactly based.
+It is proved in \cite[Theorem 1]{fell_hausdorff_1962} that $F\left( X\right) $ endowed with the Fell topology is a compact Hausdorff space, which is easily seen to be second countable when $X$ is a Fell space.
 By identifying a point $x\in X$ with the closed subspace $\overline{\left\{ x\right\} }$ of $X$, one can regard $X$ as a subspace of $F\left( X\right) $.